AxC1271/VLSI-Cell-Library/README.md

 ### 🔹 [1.
 CMOS Inverter](./CMOSInverter)
 > The "Hello World" of VLSI

-- Designed and simulated a CMOS inverter
+- Designed and simulated a CMOS inverter.
-- Validated DRC and LVS using Magic + Netgen
+- Validated DRC and LVS using Magic + Netgen.
-- Simulated transient behavior with ngspice
+- Simulated transient behavior with ngspice.

 ### 🔹 [2.
 Logic Gates](./LogicGates)
 > Full-custom layout and SPICE simulation of basic gates

-- Gates: NAND, NOR, AND, OR
+- Gates: NAND, NOR, AND, OR.
-- Designed schematics in Xschem, laid out in Magic
+- Designed schematics in Xschem, laid out in Magic.
-- Performed LVS and transient simulations
+- Performed LVS and transient simulations.
-- Measured **propagation delay** for each gate
+- Measured **propagation delay** for each gate.

 ### 🔹 [3.
 Memory Circuits (WIP)](./MemoryCircuits)
 > Sequential elements from the transistor level up

-- SR latch and D flip-flop (schematic + layout)
+- SR latch and D flip-flop (schematic + layout).
+- Create and lay out a single SRAM cell.
-- Simulations to identify **setup** and **hold** times
+- Simulations to identify **setup** and **hold** times.
-- Foundation for more complex memory blocks
+- Foundation for more complex memory blocks.

 ### 🔹 [4.
 Operation Amplifier (Not Started)](./OperationalAmplifier)
 > First Analog Subproject using CMOS technology

-- Design a two-stage operational amplifier using the Miller compensation technique
+- Design a two-stage operational amplifier using the Miller compensation technique.
-- Analyze the bandwidth, gain, and the output impedance of the operational amplifier
+- Analyze the bandwidth, gain, and the output impedance of the operational amplifier.
-- Explores analog CMOS design and layout
+- Explores analog CMOS design and layout.

 ---